4rft5/LastFM-API-Proxy/README.md

 ```
 - /path/to/lastfm-proxy.crt:/usr/local/share/ca-certificates/lastfm-proxy.crt:ro
 ```
-4. Add the new host for `ws.audioscrobbler.com`:
+4. Add the new host for `ws.audioscrobbler.com` with the host IP of where the Proxy is:
 ```
     extra_hosts:
       - "ws.audioscrobbler.com:192.168.1.2"